amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 example, to determine that an index on `colname` can be used to optimize both `colname = <constant-value>` and `colname = $1`.

-However, if the query contains a partitioned table, in which case partition pruning can be very helpful to create an optimal plan, the parameter values not being available to the planner when creating a generic plan is a big problem, because partition pruning needs to see values of the parameters mentioned in prunable conditions to select the matching partitions.
-Without pruning, the generic plan must include *all* partitions.
+Parameter values not being available to the planner when creating a generic plan can be a big problem if the query contains partitioned tables.
+Partition pruning can be very helpful to create an optimal plan containing only the partitions whose bounds that match the values mentioned in the `WHERE` condition.
+Without parameter values pruning cannot occur, so the generic plan must include *all* partitions.

+Note that pruning does occur during execution (*run-time pruning*) using the parameter values provided be `EXECUTE`, though there are a number of steps that must occur before the pruning occurs, each of which take O(n) time, where n is the number of partitions present in the generic plan.
+One of those steps, the most expensive one, is the plancache's validation of the plan which must lock all relations mentioned in the plan.
+The more partitions there are, the longer it will take this validation step to finish.